JamesTimothyMeech/Signaloid-Wing-Lift/README.md

 ## Calculate Airfoil Differential Pressure Using Coefficient of Pressure

-As we have experimental measurements of the coefficient of pressure we do not need to Bernoulli's equation to calculate the lift produced by the airfoil.
+As we have experimental measurements of the coefficient of pressure we do not need to Bernoulli's equation to calculate the lift produced by the airfoil [3].
 Let $v$ be the velocity of the air ($\mathrm{m/s}$) at a specific point in the flow and $v_\infty$ be the uniform velocity ($\mathrm{m/s}$) of the air upstream from the airfoil.
 Let the coefficient of pressure for each point in the flow be a unitless quantity where